S-CRY-ed

 s-CRY-ed (スクライド, Sukuraido), also known as s.CRY.ed or Scryed, is a 26-episode Japanese anime television series which first aired in Japan on TV Tokyo.
 The series is written by Yōsuke Kuroda, produced by Sunrise, and directed by Gorō Taniguchi, with music composed by Kōtarō Nakagawa.
 It is set in an alternative time in Kanagawa Prefecture where a phenomenon gave 1% of its people supernatural powers; they are known as Alters.
 The plot follows a young Alter mercenary known as Kazuma, as well as Ryuho, a man working for the Alter special forces known as HOLY, who become rivals as their areas clash.

 The series' concept originated in 1999 when Taniguchi was working on Infinite Ryvius.
 He wanted to create another series that would contain themes similar to it, as well as new ones centered mostly on how people adapted to the 21st century.
 A manga adaptation of s-CRY-ed, drawn by Yasunari Toda, was serialized in Akita Shoten's Weekly Shōnen Champion.
 A novelization by Kazuho Hyodo has been published.
 Additionally, a two-part recollection film was released by Sunrise.
 Both the anime and the manga have also seen English release.

 s-CRY-ed has been popular in Japan, often appearing on polls taken by Japanese magazines, and once took third place in the Anime Grand Prix awards.
 Critical reception to the series has been generally positive, with reviewers noting while initial episodes might be simple, the plot becomes more interesting as the series unfolds.

 Story

 Setting

-The series is set several years after "The Great Uprising", a future geological phenomenon in Kanagawa Prefecture near Tokyo.
-These people have developed a power known as Alter where they create weapons.
-The number of Alters rises steadily as the series progresses.
-There are two opposing forces of Alters: the Native Alters, a group of Alter users who live outside the central city and avoid any relationships with the government; and HOLY, a subgroup of Alter users in an organization called HOLD.
-HOLD functions as the Mainland government's super police force of the Lost Ground, while HOLY, composed exclusively of Alter users, serves as the special operations group, aiding it in performing dangerous missions that might require the help of an Alter user.
+The series takes place several years after "The Great Uprising", a powerful geological events which occurred in Kanagawa Prefecture near Tokyo, dividing the city in two parts: The "Lost Ground" and the "Mainland".
+Alongside this disaster, many people in the Lost Ground began to develop a power known as "Alter", granting them the ability to create weapons with supernatural properties.
+Among the steadily rising number of Alter users, there are two forces who directly oppose each other: The "Native Alters", who live outside the central city and avoid any relationships with the government; and "HOLY", a subgroup of an organization called "HOLD" (which functions as the Mainland government's super police force and representative in the Lost Ground) and is composed exclusively of Alter users who serve as a special operations unit tasked with dangerous missions.